-Rupee hits record low, slips 28 paise against US dollar - BusinessToday
+Rupee hits record low, falls for fifth day; more pain ahead? - BusinessToday

-The Indian rupee slipped to a record low of Rs 89.85 against the US dollar on Tuesday, slipping 28 paise from the previous close of 89.57.
+The Indian rupee slipped to a record low of Rs 89.92 against the US dollar on Tuesday, slipping 35 paise from the previous close of 89.57.
 On Monday, rupee fell to a low of Rs 89.83 against the US dollar.
-This is the fifth straight session of fall for the Indian currency amid high demand for dollar and a delay in the India- US trade deal.
+This is the fifth straight session of fall for the Indian currency amid high demand for dollar and a delay in the India-US trade deal.

 Dilip Parmar – Senior Research Analyst, HDFC Securities said, "The Indian rupee's decline is fuelled by strong market demand for the dollar coupled with constrained supply.
 The sustained weakness is primarily attributable to a widening trade deficit, the delayed India-US trade deal, and limited intervention from the central bank.
 The rupee is likely to remain under pressure versus the US dollar for the coming days, as the underlying imbalance between demand and supply for the US Dollar is likely to persist.
 In the near term, spot USD-INR has resistance at 89.95 and support at 89.30" .